Agricultural Economics Department Extension Specialists

 765.496.9051

-Renee Wiatt is the family business management specialist for the Purdue Institute for Family Business where she serves as editor for the PIFB quarterly newsletter.
-She is the co-chair for the Purdue Extension Succession Planning Team and the Department representative for the Purdue University Cooperative Extension Specialist Association (PUCESA).
+Renee Wiatt is the family business management specialist for the Purdue Institute for Family Business, where she serves as editor for the PIFB quarterly newsletter.
+She is the Purdue Extension Succession Planning Team specialist and the department representative for the Purdue University Cooperative Extension Specialist Association (PUCESA).
 Renee is also a member of the NC1030 Multi-State Research group that focuses on sustainable families, firms and communities in times of change.
-She focuses on Extension and research in farm and family businesses.
+She works on extension and applied research in family business management and collaborates with partners such as centers focused on agriculture and families, Extension teams focused on agriculture and farm management, and researchers to develop funded programming focused on family business management.
+She is responsible for coordinating with producer associations to determine family business needs as well as conducting research and fundraising focused on family businesses.
 Visit the PIFB website to subscribe to PIFB updates, read the latest PIFB Quarterly Newsletter and answer the PIFB Question of the Month

 Nicole Olynk Widmar